 Classical mechanics is a theory of Physics that takes into aspect the motion of macroscopic objects (objects visible with naked eyes), starting from projectiles to different parts of machinery, and astronomical objects, such as spacecraft, stars, planets, and galaxies.

 For objects that are governed by classical mechanics, if the present state is known, we can predict how an object will move in the future (determinism) and how it has moved in the past (reversibility).

-Quantum mechanics is the theory of science that studies with the behaviour of matter and light on the atomic and subatomic level.
+Quantum mechanics is the theory of science that studies the behavior of matter and light on the atomic and subatomic levels.